Chat with us, powered by LiveChat

 Rather than adopting a particular model of alternative dispute resolution (facilitated dialogue, restorative practices mediation, etc.), ATIXA’s experts will survey a variety of options and introduce a unique model that is specifically suited to Title IX complaints by borrowing elements of various models while adding some innovative practices uniquely designed to facilitate durable, fair, and equitable resolution of Title IX complaints.

 ATIXA’s expert faculty members will also guide participants through a case study as each step of the informal resolution process is discussed in the course.
+Learn more about this certification course.

 Register Today